Things to do

 Picnic or camping on the land.

-What better way to spend family time together enjoying the land and scenery
+What better way to spend family time relaxing together, enjoying the land and scenery.

-Carcassonne is one of the medieval gems in southern France’s crown Carcasonne Castle.
+Carcassonne Cité is one of the medieval gems in southern France’s crown.
 Discover the legend of Lady Carcas, who battled to save Carcasonne in the 8th century.
 You can walk along the city walls to admire the mighty Roman towers, and enjoy panoramic views over the rolling hills beyond.
 Walk along the old-fashioned cobbled streets and marvel at the 13th century stained-glass windows in the St. Nazaire Basilica, and see the Romanesque and Gothic architecture.
+There are also plenty of little boutiques and restaurants to enjoy.
+For the film lovers, the old Cité was used as a location in the 1991 film Robin Hood: Prince of Thieves, starring Kevin Coster.

 For more information and a film click here.